YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 * A YottaDB version has an associated gtmsecshr (located by $gtm_dist).
 If multiple processes are accessing the same YottaDB version, each process must use the same combination of $gtm_tmp and $gtm_log.

 * In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$gtmver as the value for $gtm_log.
-Note that $gtmver can be in the form of V1.10 which represents the current YottaDB release and platform information.
+Note that $gtmver can be in the form of the current YottaDB release and platform information.

 * YottaDB recommends setting $gtm_tmp to a temporary directory /tmp (AIX, GNU/Linux).
 The gtmprofile script sets $gtm_tmp to /tmp/yottadb/$gtmver.